 Discipline style.
 Power struggles might arise from reliance on a punishment-and-reward model of discipline.
 “If you find that you are responding to your child by [immediately specifying] consequences or punishments, or by trying to incentivize cooperation with rewards, it might be time to let go of this fear-based parenting model,” Barella says.

-“Gaining access to a brain-based parenting approach can be a gamechanger.”
-Barella adds.
-“Check out an approach like Positive Discipline that is rooted in cooperation, teamwork, and developing capability in your child by generating solutions to real-life behavioral challenges, rather than focusing on an extrinsic motivator, like a punishment or reward that often result in power struggles.”
+“Gaining access to a brain-based parenting approach can be a gamechanger,” Barella adds.
+“Check out an approach like Positive Discipline that is rooted in cooperation, teamwork, and developing capability in your child by generating solutions to real-life behavioral challenges, rather than focusing on an extrinsic motivator, like a punishment or reward that often results in power struggles.”

 What Parents Can Do About Power Struggles